Transnational repression: China

 As of 2024, Chinese students studying abroad who engaged in political activism against the regime faced harassment and retribution directly or through family members living in China.
 In 2019, a student was jailed for six months when he returned to China over tweets he had posted while studying at the University of Minnesota in the US; a Chinese district court held that the tweets "defaced the image of the country's leaders" and sentenced the student "for provocation".

 In February 2025, Thailand deported 40 male Uyghur asylum seekers back to China.
 While other countries offered resettlement, Thailand confirmed that sending the Uyghurs elsewhere could risk retaliation from China.

+In 2026, a report by the Montreal Institute for Genocide and Human Rights Studies documented instances of transnational repression linked to China in Canada, including intimidation, surveillance, and digital harassment targeting individuals and organizations.

+In March 2026, U.S.-based Uyghur activist Abdulhakim Idris was detained and deported by Malaysian authorities under alleged Chinese pressure, illustrating Beijing’s global campaign of transnational repression.
+In 2025, Freedom House identified China as the leading perpetrator, targeting dissidents and minority activists abroad through detention, surveillance, and coercion via third countries.

+On April 24, 2026, ARTICLE 19 reported that 19 activists in Kazakhstan were convicted for peaceful protests against human rights abuses in China's Xinjiang region, following what appeared to be diplomatic pressure from Beijing.
+The prosecutions, including prison sentences for 11 activists, highlighted China's influence over Kazakh authorities and raised concerns about transnational repression, the suppression of dissent, and the curtailment of civil liberties in response to criticism of China's policies.

 Egypt

 A report by Mohamed Soltan's nonprofit Freedom Initiative stated that Egypt has become "... more innovative and emboldened" in carrying out acts of transnational repression.
 Actions include targeting dissidents in the United States.

 India

 In 2023, the Sikh Coalition wrote to the United States government to warn about Indian transnational repression and rising Hindu nationalist threats in the US in the aftermath of the killing in Canada of Hardeep Singh Nijjar, a Canadian citizen.
 The Canadian government is investigating what it said were 'credible allegations of a potential link' in Nijjar's death to the Indian government.